HTTP Request Node

 {{ steps["http-request"].outputs.status }} → 200

-// JSON body
+// JSON or text body

-{{ steps["http-request"].outputs.json }} → { "id": 1, "name": "João" }
+{{ steps["http-request"].outputs.body }} → { "id": 1, "name": "John" }

 // Array in JSON

-{{ steps["http-request"].outputs.json.items[0].title }} → "Primeiro Item"
+{{ steps["http-request"].outputs.body.items[0].title }} → "First Item"

 Practical Examples

-GET — Fetch a user
+GET — Fetch user

 Method: GET

-URL: https://api.exemplo.com/users/1
+URL: https://api.example.com/users/1

 Headers: { "Accept": "application/json" }

-POST — Create a resource
+POST — Create resource

 Method: POST

-URL: https://api.exemplo.com/users
+URL: https://api.example.com/users

-Body: {
+JSON: {

 "name": "Maria",